Table of Contents Show

 Even a single spoiled bean might render your cup poisonous.
 You won’t have to be concerned about this if you invest in high-quality, specialty coffee.

 2. Insomnia and restlessness can be brought on by coffee: Caffeine is at work once again.
 Caffeine intake should not exceed 400 mg per day, which is about equivalent to four cups of coffee.
 You should not drink coffee if you have a caffeine allergy.

 You probably already know how much and what type of coffee you prefer.
 Our DNA tells us how much caffeine is safe for us to consume.

 3. If you’re pregnant, limit yourself to one cup each day: Although studies on the effects of coffee on a fetus are mixed, keep in mind if you consume coffee while pregnant, caffeine will reach the fetus, and your kid is could be particularly sensitive to caffeine.

 So, if you’re a big coffee consumer who can’t stop while pregnant, limit yourself to one cup per day.

-NOTE: Here, we discussed arguments regarding whether does coffee dehydrate you, but for medical reasons, consult a professional.
+NOTE: Here, we discussed arguments regarding coffee dehydrating you, but for medical reasons, consult a professional.

 Coffee is a popular beverage among all age groups, and it is best to have it in moderation.
 A moderate amount of coffee can cheer up anyone.
-This article discussed whether-does coffee dehydrate you? and whether coffee affects your hydration levels.
+Whether coffee affects your hydration levels.